awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

 + An elastic network interface cannot be a traffic mirror target and a traffic mirror session source at the same time\.
 + When you delete a network interface that is a traffic mirror source, the traffic mirror sessions that are associated with the source are automatically deleted\.
 + Flow logs do not capture mirrored traffic\.
++ You might experience out\-of\-order delivery of mirrored packets when you use a Network Load Balancer or Gateway Load Balancer endpoint as your traffic mirror target\.
+If your monitoring appliance cannot handle out\-of\-order packets, we recommend using an elastic network interface as your traffic mirror target\.

 ## Routing and security group rules evaluation<a name="traffic-mirroring-considerations-routing"></a>
 + Encapsulated mirror traffic is routed by using the VPC route table\.
 Make sure that your route table is configured to send the mirrored traffic to the correct traffic mirror target\.